SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/Graphic_Timetable.md

 representation which shows the relationship between the distance travelled and the time taken.
 The diagram shows the course of train journeys along a route corridor.

-In the distance-time diagram, the horizontal axis (x-axis) represents the distance traveled a long the corridor of interest, and the vertical axis (y-axis) represents time.
+In the distance-time diagram, the horizontal axis (x-axis) represents the distance traveled along the corridor of interest, and the vertical axis (y-axis) represents time.
 The units on the time axis are given in minutes.
 Due to the unspecified distance in the previously designed Netzgrafik, the exact distance cannot be determined.
 To ensure readability, there are two different scaling
 heuristics:

-- **Equal distances between the sections**: Each section has the same width, i.e. it has the same number of pixels.
+- **Equal distances between the sections**: Each section has the same width, i.e., it has the same number of pixels.
 It is important to understand that the speed can only be compared within a section based on the angles.
 Comparing two sections based on the angle is not very meaningful as the actual distance travelled can be very different.
 Therefore, the comparison cannot be made due to the lack of information.